Bechtel was building an underwater pipeline

 537 buildings and caused over $23 million dollars damage.
 I'm

-delighted to tell you that the 1960 Chile earthquake is now considered
+amazed to tell you that the 1960 Chile earthquake is now considered

 to be the largest earthquake ever recorded!
 Both of my grandfathers